 Tournaments, amateur and professional leagues, and even friendly games use the handicap rule.
 You might be wondering how does it work?
 Well, let us take a look at handicap bowling.

 Using the handicap rule, beginners and amateur players are given a fair advantage by being given a handicap score.
-This score is generated by subtracting their average bowling score from the tournament’s basis score and multiplying by the handicap percentage.
+This score is generated by subtracting their average bowling score from the tournament’s basis score and multiplying it by the handicap percentage.

 The whole purpose of this rule is to make the game of bowling competitive and enjoyable for the players by providing everyone with an equalization tool in the form of a handicap score.